c2platform/ansible-collection-forgerock/roles/ds/README.md

 ForgeRock DS requires Java to be installed. `java_home` directory, expose java_home set to Yes.

-### Replication

-For installing a cluster, mind the sequence:
-1. First install the node which is NOT the config master.
-In DEV we call this DS2.
-2. Then install the config master.
-It is this one that will have the step to configure the replication process, for both nodes.
-It also before configuring replication, does a check (ldapsearch) on whether the not-config-master node is up and running.

 ## Role Variables

 <!--A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.-->